gbdev/gbdev.github.io/website/resources.md

 ## Emulator Development

 - [Reverse Engineering fine details of Game Boy hardware](https://www.youtube.com/watch?v=GBYwjch6oEE) - 43 minutes talk by Gekkio given at Disobey 2018 ([errata](https://gekkio.fi/blog/2018-02-05-errata-for-reverse-engineering-fine-details-of-game-boy-hardware.html)).
 - [Emulation of Nintendo Game Boy](https://github.com/Baekalfen/PyBoy/blob/master/PyBoy.pdf) - Overview of the Game Boy hardware with the perspective of building an emulator.
-- [DMG-01](https://rylev.github.io/DMG-01/public/book/) - An educational Gameboy Emulator in Rust and a companion book explaining its development. *[Oh Boy!
+- [DMG-01](https://rylev.github.io/DMG-01/public/book/) - An educational Gameboy Emulator in Rust and a companion book explaining its development. \*[Oh Boy!
 Creating a Game Boy Emulator in Rust](https://media.ccc.de/v/rustfest-rome-3-gameboy-emulator)- is a talk given at Rust Fest 18 about this.
 - [Building a Game Boy emulator in JavaScript](http://imrannazar.com/gameboy-Emulation-in-JavaScript) - Step by step tutorial.
 - [Writing a Game Boy emulator, Cinoop](https://cturt.github.io/cinoop.html)
 - [0dmg](https://jeremybanks.github.io/0dmg/2018/05/23/getting-started.html) - Learning Rust by building a partial Game Boy emulator.
 - [RealBoy Emulator](https://realboyemulator.wordpress.com/posts/) - A series of posts about the design and implementation of the RealBoy Emulator.
 - [Codeslinger](http://www.codeslinger.co.uk/pages/projects/gameboy.html) - Another series of posts documenting the building of an emulator.
 - [Why did I spend 1.5 months creating a Gameboy emulator?](http://blog.rekawek.eu/2017/02/09/coffee-gb/) - Blog post.
-- [binjgb rewind](https://binji.github.io/2017/12/31/binjgb-rewind.html) - Implementing a *rewind- feature.
+- [binjgb rewind](https://binji.github.io/2017/12/31/binjgb-rewind.html) - Implementing a \*rewind- feature.
 - [binjgb on the web](https://binji.github.io/2017/02/26/binjgb-on-the-web-part-1.html) - Porting of the binjgb emulator to Web Assembly. [(Part 2)](https://binji.github.io/2017/02/27/binjgb-on-the-web-part-2.html)
 - [binjgb debugging hangs](https://binji.github.io/2017/05/03/debugging-hangs.html) - Investigations on emulations quirks.
 - [Decoding Gameboy Z80 opcodes](https://gb-archive.github.io/salvage/decoding_gbz80_opcodes/Decoding%20Gamboy%20Z80%20Opcodes.html) - How to algorithmically decode Game Boy instructions (as opposed to writing one huge switch-case statement).
 - [Porting a GO Game Boy emulator to WebAssembly](https://djhworld.github.io/post/2018/09/21/i-ported-my-gameboy-color-emulator-to-webassembly/)
 - [About swotGB](https://mitxela.com/projects/swotgb/about) - Notes about the development of a Game Boy emulator in JavaScript.
 - [List of open source emulators](EMULATORS.md)
+- [Game Boy Doctor](https://github.com/robert/gameboy-doctor) - A command line tool for comparing logs from your emulator to those from a known-correct one.
+Useful for line-by-line debugging of Blargg's test ROMs.

 ### Testing